aristanetworks/avd/ansible_collections/arista/avd/roles/dhcp_provisioner/README.md

       mac_address: '0c:1d:c0:1d:62:02'
 ```

-This module also use `cvp_instance_ip` / `cvp_instance_ips` knob to set correct registration URL.
-So in case you need to extend TerminAttr daemon, you should use an approach similar to the following code:
+This module also uses the `cvp_instance_ip` or `cvp_instance_ips` knobs to set correct registration URL.
+In case you need to extend the TerminAttr daemon, you should use an approach similar to the following code:

 ```yaml
 cvp_instance_ips: